John P. Coursey: Retirement

 Coursey served in this capacity until November 1, 1966, when he retired from the Marines, after 29 years of active service.
-He settled in Vidalia, Georgia and died there on February 27, 1992, aged 77.
+He settled in Vidalia, Georgia, and died there on February 27, 1992, aged 77.
 Coursey was buried at Pinecrest Cemetery & Mausoleum in Vidalia beside his wife, Mary C. Chapman.
-They had together one son, John Paul Jr., who also served with the Marines in Vietnam and retired as Captain.
+They had together one son, John Paul Jr., who also served with the Marines in Vietnam and retired as Captain, and one daughter, Martha Coursey Shepherd.